 Here are the Permaculture Teacher Training courses we recommend, listed in alphabetical order by lead teacher:

 - Silvia di Blasio.
-Silvia teaches the next module!
-And she also teaches at OUR Ecovillage in British Columbia.
+Silvia teaches in our Permaculture Design Course, and she also teaches at OUR Ecovillage in British Columbia.
 Silvia offers a range of opportunities, both online and in person.